Albikras/Portfolio/README.md

 ## Usage

-The usage of this project is to have my work, contact information, and summary about myself in a easy accessible place for furture employers.
+The usage of this project is to have my work, contact information, and summary about myself in an easily accessible place for future employers.

 [This is the image showing my about me from the portfolio](./assets/images/Aboutme.png) [This is an image showing my work portion from the portfolio](./assets/images/Work.png)